C0D1UM/technical-standard/general/deployment/README.md

 # Deployment Guideline

-This guideline will recommend you about best practice on deployment in various environments.
+This guideline will recommend you about best practice on deployment.

 ## Secret & Credentials